fufuok/cache/DOC.md

     // This is a snapshot, which may include items that are about to expire.
     Items() map[K]V

+    // ItemsWithExpiration return the items in the cache with their expiration times.
+    // This is a snapshot, which may include items that are about to expire.
+    // The returned map contains items where the time.Time is zero for items that never expire.
+    ItemsWithExpiration() map[K]ItemWithExpiration[V]

+    // LoadItems loads multiple items into the cache.
+    // This is useful for bulk loading data from external sources.
+    LoadItems(items map[K]V, defaultExpiration time.Duration)

+    // LoadItemsWithExpiration loads multiple items with their expiration times into the cache.
+    // Items with zero expiration time will never expire.
+    LoadItemsWithExpiration(items map[K]ItemWithExpiration[V])

     // Clear deletes all keys and values currently stored in the map.
     Clear()